Themefic-Team/instantio/readme.txt

 2. Quick setup - You can set up your on-page checkout quickly and effortlessly.
 3. SideCart layout - The SideCart feature in instantio enables you to display the shopping cart from a side view.
 4. Popup cart layout - The Popup Cart feature display the cart contents in a popup window.
+5. Single Step Checkout - Single Step Checkout in instantio enables the checkout process in One Step
-5. UpSell and cross-sell - You can setup UpSell and cross-sell to boost your sales during the checkout process. ( Pro )
+6. UpSell and cross-sell - You can setup UpSell and cross-sell to boost your sales during the checkout process. ( Pro )
-6. Lite theme - It Enables a lightweight and minimalistic, clean, and minimalist look.
+7. Lite theme - It Enables a lightweight and minimalistic, clean, and minimalist look.
-7. Dark theme -  The Dark theme is a sleek and sophisticated color theme with a black color palette.
+8. Dark theme -  The Dark theme is a sleek and sophisticated color theme with a black color palette.
-8. Glassmorphism theme - You can use the popular glass effect in the design.
+9. Glassmorphism theme - You can use the popular glass effect in the design.
-9. Gradient theme - It uses the smooth Gradient color effect to the instantio.
+10. Gradient theme - It uses the smooth Gradient color effect to the instantio.
-10. Dedicated mobile layout - You can set a dedicated and optimized layout for mobile devices. ( Pro )
+11. Dedicated mobile layout - You can set a dedicated and optimized layout for mobile devices. ( Pro )
-11. Progress bar - You can choose a different progress-bar style for on-page checkout. ( Pro )
+12. Progress bar - You can choose a different progress-bar style for on-page checkout. ( Pro )
-12. Icons and custom icon upload - You can add fontawesome and remix icons, also you can upload any custom icon. ( Pro )
+13. Icons and custom icon upload - You can add fontawesome and remix icons, also you can upload any custom icon. ( Pro )
-13. Design panel - You can change any color and style in the instantio.
+14. Design panel - You can change any color and style in the instantio.
-14. Cart icon selection - You can set different cart Toggle styles and Cart positions.
+15. Cart icon selection - You can set different cart Toggle styles and Cart positions.
-15. Optimized assets - You can enable optimized settings to load optimized scripts
+16. Optimized assets - You can enable optimized settings to load optimized scripts

 == Changelog ==

+= 3.1.0 - ( August 07, 2023 ) =

+- Added: Single-Step Checkout ( Pro )
+- Fixed: Form label issues
+- Improved: Error handling
+- Improved: Cart responsive Issue
+- Improved: Label/Descriptions in the Settings panel ( Pro )

 = 3.0.3 - ( July 23, 2023 ) =